Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 It may take you a few minutes longer to gather your supplies, but if you’re short on those, don’t worry!
 I’ll link up everything you need for each style too.

-Let’s have some fun styling and enjoy a few minutes together with fall dough bowl decorating!
+Let’s have some fun styling and enjoy a few minutes together with to create fall dough bowl arrangements!

 I am so glad you asked!
-Actually, wooden bowls are one of my favorite things to use in year-round decorating.
+Actually, wooden bowls are one of my favorite things to use in year-round decorating, especially for a table centerpiece.

 First of all, I just love old stuff!
 (But you already know that, of course!)
 There is something unique about the wood patina of antique dough bowls.
-I think it is just because of how they have been used so much over the course of time that gives them beautiful color and texture.
+I think it is just because of how they have been used so much over the course of time that gives them beautiful color and texture for visual interest.

 At the same time, I love that dough bowls can have such great history.
 It seems as though you can really imagine someone using this, many, many years ago, and you get to still enjoy it today.